 Main and Secondary Entries: The One Arbitrary Rule Ideally, a book such as this should be free of all arbitrary restraints and curtailments.
 In practice, however, its editors found that one rule was essential: No word may appear in more than one list at a main or secondary entry.
 For example, nice is a synonym at pleasant adj 1.
-The applicable sense of nice is found in Webster's Third New International Dictionary at the entry 'nice . . . adj . . .
-7 (binding substitute) + 7b, where the definitions are
+The applicable sense of nice is found in Webster's Third New International Dictionary at the entry lafee . . . adj . . .
+7 (binding substitute) + 7h, where the definitions are

+''' : pleasant and satisfying: as . . . b : PHOYABLE.

+PLEASANO.
+DELIGITIFUL <a nice time at

+the party> <a line color time at the party <a line color time at time at

 '''

-: pleasant and satisfying: as . . . b : ENIOYABLE. . . .
-PLEASING, DELIGHTFUL < nice and warm by the fire> < we have four nice bedrooms upstairs to make them comfortable - Willa Cather>
+However, one might reasonably construe senses 7e (: MILD, CLEMENT, PLEASING < the nice weather of late spring > (the nice old days of the past>) and 7g (: PITTING.
+APPROPRIATE.
+SUITABLE < the nice clothes she wears> < not a nice word for use in church>) as a basis for entering nice as a related word as well as a synonym at pleasant 1, while sense 8 in Webster's Third New International Dictionary could be construed as evidence for entering nice as both a contrasted word and an antonym at pleasant 1.
+Obviously, the thesaurus user would not be helped by an entry showing any word in such an involved relationship with itself.

 '''

-However, one might reasonably construe senses 7e (: MILD, CLEMENT, PLEASING <the nice weather of late spring> <the nice old days of the past>) and 7g (: FITTING, APPROPRIATE, SUITABLE <the nice clothes she wears> <not a nice word for use in church>) as a basis for entering nice as a related word as well as a synonym at pleasant 1, while sense 8 in Webster's Third New International Dictionary could be construed as evidence for entering nice as both a contrasted word and an antonym at pleasant 1.
-Obviously, the thesaurus user would not be helped by an entry showing any word in such an involved relationship with itself.

-''' : most inappropriate: unpleasant, unattractive...

-TREACHEROUS - used ironically <a chronic

-alcoholic is certainly a nice one to talk about

-temperance> <a nice friend, who would have

-me . . . cover myself with eternal infamy -J.A.

-Froude> <got himself in a nice fix>
+: most inappropriate: UNPLEASANT, UNATTRACTIVE, TREACHEROUS - used ironically <got himself in a nice fix>

 '''